IdmFoundInHim/tencapsule/README.md

 (C) 2018 IdmFoundInHim/Isaac M.

 This is the beginning.
-Full README coming soon.
+Full README coming <del>soon</del> eventually.